AiSuccessNow/Financial-Analysis-With-AI.ML/README.md

 ![image](https://github.com/user-attachments/assets/78dbf2c8-58e2-4c97-84c3-48cff83754dd)

 Fig 3: Stocks Volume Visualization:
-* **Oberservations:**  Note the spike in volume (pink graph) or _**Accumulation**_ of NVDA stocks between 2016 and 2018.
-This marks the beginning of institutional interest and accumulation of NVDA stocks
+* **Oberservations:**  Note the spike in volume (pink graph) or _**Accumulation**_ of NVDA stocks that started in 2017.
+This probably marks the beginning of institutional interest and accumulation of NVDA stocks

 ![image](https://github.com/user-attachments/assets/739f8577-8620-44b8-a29c-d6a2a2f9a4b9)
 fig 4: Normalized Stock Volume Visualization:
-* **Observations:** Normalizing the volume change the distribution and display of the dataset.
+* **Observations:** Normalizing the volume change the display of the dataset.
 The spike in volume (red graph) is probably due to the discovery of NVDA by the _**retail traders**_ and other slower investors like the banks etc.

 ##
 ### **Portfolio Daily Returns:**